Lasting power of attorney for people with dementia

 It can also help you to know that you have chosen people you trust to make decisions for you when you need them to.
 Planning ahead can make things easier for your family and friends as well.

-What happens if I don't make an LPA?
+What happens if I don't make a Lasting power of attorney?

 Although it can be difficult to think about the future, and to plan for life with dementia, it is important.
 Planning can make things much easier as your condition progresses.